JuliaParallel/julia-hpc-tutorial-sc24/README.md

 We will again host a [Julia for HPC BoF at SC24](https://github.com/JuliaParallel/julia-hpc-bof-sc24)

-## Running Gray Scott reaction diffusion model on NERSC
+## Getting Started at NERSC

+The [Cheat Sheet](./Cheat%20Sheet.pdf) outlines the steps you need to get started at NERSC.

-## Special Considerations for Running on NERSC
+### Special Considerations for Running on NERSC

 NERSC has about 10000 users, therefore the system-wide configurations are pretty bare-bones.
 On single-user systems (like your local workstation, laptop,